 We have several options available to best suit your needs.

-credit improves the performance of the entire market and lowers the costs of making credit available.
+Reinforces borrower incentives to manage credit wisely and avoid delinquencies and defaults.
+Reporting credit improves the performance of the entire market and lowers the costs of making credit available.

-information they need to avoid overextending your customers.
+Better information results in better lending.
+Sharing payment information provides other creditors the information they need to avoid overextending your customers.
 As a result, your customers will be in a better position to pay their loan on time.

 Customers who know you are reporting payment history are more likely to make on-time payments.

 Allows a collection agency better leverage to collect a debt.